nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

-[this Temu affiliate link](https://temu.to/m/un8i4z9z5w9) or coupon code `apr43524` and you'll get some kind of discount / discount voucher and when you actually buy something I'll get some kind of store credit to spend on more random cycling stuff.*
+[this Temu affiliate link](https://temu.to/m/un8i4z9z5w9) or coupon code `apr43524` and you'll get some kind of discount / discount voucher and when you actually buy something I'll get some kind of store credit to spend on more random cycling stuff!*

 </div>